ForgeRock/forgeops/docker/README.md

 ## Image Builds

-The product images are built automatically (using Conatainer Builder) when a commit is made to ForgeOps.
+The product Dockerfiles are now managed in the openam repo and are built using maven in Jenkins.
 These images are pushed to gcr.io/forgerock-io

 ## build.sh